Here is how I like to structure my Git branches and commit messages.

 --patch flag for

 --interactive feature, which lets you “Add modified contents in the working tree interactively to the [https://git-scm.com/docs/git-addthe manpage].
 The

 --patch feature pares down the full interactive mode into a series of prompts for the unstaged changes in your repository (or a subset of files, if you specify a path(s)).
 It asks whether or not to add each chunk of local changes to the commit-in-progress.
 If a chunk of changes includes two conceptually unrelated modifications, it lets you split the chunk into smaller ones, and then asks what you’d like to do for each smaller chunk.
 Furthermore, if there are unrelated changes within a single line, it can’t split the concepts apart for you, but the “manually edit the current hunk” feature will let you (though it can be a little tricky).

 It can be difficult to identify the larger goal behind many small commits.
 Thus, I’m a fan of feature branches to group them together and identify the motivation behind all these commits.

 On my personal projects I’ve followed something close to the “git flow” pattern of branches, in that the

-master branch should always be what’s on production, but I haven’t been using a
+main branch should always be what’s on production, but I haven’t been using a

 develop branch.
 At work, with more collaborators and more development happening simultaneously, we use a